The Conflict of Interest and Ethics Commissioner works with counterparts across Canada and around the world.

 The Office is a member of the Council on Governmental Ethics Laws (COGEL), a U.S.-based, international not-for-profit organization of public ethics practitioners.

 The Office is a founding member of a network of conflict of interest and parliamentary ethics organizations in the Francophonie, the

 Réseau francophone d'éthique et de déontologie parlementaires.
 The Réseau fosters the sharing of best practices to enhance expertise and help the parliaments of Francophonie member countries adopt ethics principles and conflict of interest rules.
-Commissioner Dion participated in its first meeting, which took place in July 2018 in the city of Quebec, in conjunction with the 44th plenary assembly of the Assemblée parlementaire de la Francophonie.
+The Conflict of Interest and Ethics Commissioner participated in its first meeting, which took place in July 2018 in the city of Quebec, in conjunction with the 44th plenary assembly of the Assemblée parlementaire de la Francophonie.
 Since then, the Office has participated in several working groups and attends the Réseau's annual general meeting.